uci-cbcl/ChestXRay/README.md

    Use Xray_train_p3.py to train the dense121 network.
 3. Network prediction.

    cam.ipynb is the primitive code for showing the prediction result.
-Would be fined later.
+Would be refined later.

 4. Reference